-15. Line up the crosses with the three LASERED marks on the sheet in the Glowforge bed.
-Tape the edges down.
+15. Line up the crosses with the three LASERED marks (not the original printed marks) on the sheet in the Glowforge bed.
+Tape the edges of the paper down.
+(If it blows up into the path of the beam it can catch fire.)

-- 16. Change the settings on the crosses to Ignore.
-Set the outlines of the images to Manual Cut at 1%/197. - 17.
-Cut the images out.
+16. Change the settings on the crosses to Ignore.
+Set the outlines of the images to Manual Cut using the correct settings for your paper.

+17. Cut the images out.